Ericsson/dataplanebook/_sources/intro.rst.txt

 hardware.

-A carefully crafted data plane application, in combination with carefully selected applicance hardware, may faciliate application portability across all above-mentioned deployments.
+A carefully crafted data plane application, in combination with carefully selected appliance hardware, may facilitate application portability across all above-mentioned deployments.

 Hardware Platforms